Mayoral candidate threatens to take Tauranga council and marina to High Court

 “None of our proposals or meetings have resulted in any acceptance by the marina society that they have done anything wrong at all.

-“On the contrary, the TMS have consistently refused to provide the information we have requested and the TCC have been the subject of several LOGOIMA [sic] requests which have been largely inconsequential.”
+“On the contrary, the TMS have consistently refused to provide the information we have requested and the TCC have been the subject of several [Local Government Official Information Act (LGOIMA) requests] which have been largely inconsequential.”

 He also suggested that media wished to “somehow damage” his own and Owens’ election efforts.
 He said media had been approached before about the dispute in the past and, in his view, had taken little interest, until now.